PaladinCloud/CE/api/pacman-api-auth/README.md

-# PacBot - API - Auth
+# Paladin - API - Auth
 This is a microservice which contains APIs related to OAuth for authentication of API requests

 ## How to set it up?